 The Barclaycard Arrival Plus World Elite MasterCard has sweetened its deal with a redemption bonus.
 Keeping your account in good standing means you get a 10 percent miles back when trading part of your balance for travel statement credits.

 Cardholders also get complimentary online access to their FICO scores, a perk that costs $7 or more every month from many credit reporting agencies.
 No foreign transaction fees on purchases made while you are traveling in another country means cardholders save 3-5 percent compared to many airline rewards cards.
 And Barclaycard, eager to expand their American footprint, will even waive the first year's annual fee for new customers.

 Annual fee: $0 introductory fee for the first year, then $89

 $$: Citi® Hilton HHonors™ Reserve Card

 Hilton and Citi teamed up to steal some thunder from the popular Starwood Preferred Guest card, and a slightly higher annual fee can lead to big travel perks for brand loyalists.
-Like most hotel cards, the Citi Hilton HHonors Reserve Card offers stacked bonuses for hotel stays: up to 10 HHonors Bonus Points per dollar spent on hotel stays within the Hilton HHonors portfolio* at a participating property.
-With eligible brands like Hampton Inn, Doubletree, and Embassy Suites in the mix, it's easy to find places to stay that can multiply your earnings.
+Like most hotel cards, the Citi Hilton HHonors Reserve Card offers bonus points for hotel stays: earn 10 HHonors Bonus Points per dollar spent on hotel stays within the Hilton HHonors portfolio.* With eligible brands like Hampton Inn, Doubletree, and Embassy Suites in the mix, it's easy to find places to stay that can multiply your earnings.